As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

-Eva struggles heavily with a mood disorder and addictions throughout her twenties.
-She is frequently hospitalized; diagnosed with Borderline Personality Disorder, a condition that people with past trauma develop 13x more often than those who don’t have a history of trauma.
+Eva struggles heavily with a mood disorder and addiction throughout her twenties.
+She is frequently hospitalized.
+Eventually she’s diagnosed with Borderline Personality Disorder.
+This is a condition that people with past trauma are thirteen times more often than those who don’t have a history of trauma.

 She’s an incredible artist, but has a hard time keeping a day job due to her mental illness.
 Eventually she goes on SSID to provide for herself and her young son.

 The Last Generation: Hope for a New Future

 As you can see – generational trauma has really hit this family hard.
 But that doesn’t mean there isn’t hope.